 From Grandma.
 For free.

-Because we haven't celebrated Supersoldier's birthday on the same continent for a majority of the years we've been married, we wanted to honor him this year with a special date.
+Because we haven't celebrated Super-Spouse's birthday on the same continent for a majority of the years we've been married, we wanted to honor him this year with a special date.

 He, of course, being a future knight in training, chose Medieval Times.

-He scored the tickets at nearly half price, and because he was military, the man at the counter even upgraded our whole family to the "Royal Package" for free.
+He scored the tickets at nearly half price, and the man at the counter even upgraded our whole family to the "Royal Package" for free.

 At every turn, at every point, from our adoption funding to even our trumpet playing, God has said, "I gotcha.
 I've got this.
 There's no better place for your family than in My totally trustworthy hands."